AlbertoCasasOrtiz/pokeyellow-full/README.md

 # Pokémon Yellow [![Build Status][ci-badge]][ci]

 This is a disassembly of Pokémon Yellow.
+I have modified it so you can capture absolute every 151 pokemon without trading.

 It builds the following ROMs: